Attorney’s Fees

 In a contested divorce situation, the court may, in its discretion, based upon the circumstances of your case, make an award of attorney’s fees.
 Assuming that you are current and have not expended the previously paid retainer, then all sums so awarded by the Court and collected will go directly to you.
 There will be no attempt to “double-dip,” and retain this award of attorney’s fees as well.
 Should you owe any monies for legal representation or other expenses, such sums will be deducted prior to reimbursement.

-From offices in Atlanta, Kupferman & Golden, Attorneys at Law, advises and represents clients in communities throughout in metro-Atlanta, Georgia, including Fulton County, Gwinnett County, Cobb County, DeKalb County, Cherokee County, Hall County, Douglas County, Clayton County, and Forsyth County, including the communities of Buckhead, Decatur, Marietta, Alpharetta, Cumming, Lawrenceville, Duluth, Dunwoody, Johns Creek, Roswell, Smyrna, Sandy Springs, Brookhaven and Norcross, Georgia.
+From offices in Atlanta, our firm represents clients in communities throughout metro-Atlanta, Georgia, including Fulton County, Gwinnett County, Cobb County, DeKalb County, Cherokee County, Hall County, Douglas County, Clayton County, and Forsyth County, including the communities of Buckhead, Decatur, Marietta, Alpharetta, Cumming, Lawrenceville, Duluth, Dunwoody, Johns Creek, Roswell, Smyrna, Sandy Springs, Brookhaven and Norcross, Georgia.